himazawa/himazawa.github.io/content/posts/xz-backdoor/index.en.md

 <!--more-->

 {{< admonition type=tip title="Note" open=true >}}
-The situation is still ongoing, more details will emerge in the near future and I will upgrade this post accordingly.
+The situation is still ongoing, more details will emerge in the near future and I will update this post accordingly.
 {{< /admonition >}}

 This is probably a full fledged operation due to it's methodology and duration but I'm not the right guy to talk about OpSec and Threat Actors attributions.